Back-to-Africa movement

-The back-to-Africa movement was a political movement in the 19th and 20th centuries advocating for a return of the descendants of African American slaves to Sub-Saharan Africa in the African continent.
-The small number of freed slaves who settled in Africa—some under duress—initially faced brutal conditions, due to diseases to which they no longer had biological resistance.
+The back-to-Africa movement was a political movement in the 19th and 20th centuries advocating for a return of the descendants of African American enslaved people to most regions of the African continent.
+The small number of formerly enslaved who settled—some under duress—initially faced brutal conditions, due to diseases to which they no longer had biological resistance.
 As the failure became known in the United States in the 1820s, it spawned and energized the radical abolitionist movement.
 In the 20th century, the Jamaican political activist and black nationalist Marcus Garvey, members of the Rastafari movement, and other African Americans supported the concept, but few actually left the United States.

 In the late 18th century, thousands of Black Loyalists joined British military forces during the American Revolutionary War.
 In 1787, the British Crown founded a settlement in Sierra Leone in what was called the "Province of Freedom", beginning a long process of settlement of formerly enslaved African Americans in Sierra Leone.
 During these same years, some African Americans launched their own initiatives to return to Africa, and by 1811, Paul Cuffe, a wealthy New England African-American/Native-American shipper, had transported some members of the group known as the "Free African Society" to Liberia.
 During these years, some free African Americans also relocated to Haiti, where a slave revolution had effected a free black state by 1800.
 On 18 November 1803, Haiti became the first nation ever to successfully gain independence through a slave revolt.
 In the following years, Liberia was founded by free Africans from the United States.
 The emigration of African Americans both free and recently emancipated was funded and organized by the American Colonization Society (ACS), which hoped that slavery could be ended as an institution, without releasing millions of former slaves into American society.
 The mortality rate of these settlers was high.
 Of the 4,571 emigrants who arrived in Liberia between 1820 and 1843, only 1,819 survived.